 For Ellul, a great intern is one who “makes all the other designers in the room jealous” by “nailing a great idea for a brief that no-one else thought of – blowing away everyone involved.”

 London-based Pentagram (opens in new tab) partners Jody Hudson-Powell and Luke Powell (opens in new tab) say one of the main traits they look for in hiring a junior designer from a placement is “good thinking,” ie. “someone who is good with coming up with creative solutions, or is good at thinking holistically about a project and is able to see beyond the little piece they’ve been given.”

 07. Know the studio you’re working for(opens in new tab)

 “Greenfield agrees: “Since we started two-and-a-half years ago we have hired two interns.
 In both cases they seemed to instinctively know that extra thought things needed, the ideas that got us excited and how the family nature of our business is important to gel with,” he says.
-“Look at the work the studio already makes and work out the 90% of it you would do the same and the 10% you would change.
+“Look at the work the studio already makes and work out the 90 per cent of it you would do the same and the 10 per cent you would change.
 Apply that thinking to the briefs they give you.”